Turner, We should ask for more

 Biden’s first 100 days show that we must have the courage to ask for more

-by Nina Turner
+by Nina Turner — Common Dreams

 When we think back to the great achievements in American history, they are all tied together by the same story.
 Whether it was the creation of Medicare and Social Security or the success of the civil rights movement, the victories were won by the people and their elected representatives demanding both progress and justice, while rejecting the status quo.